Extended-Thunder/send-later/index.md

 3. In the main Thunderbird window, type `Ctrl-Shift-J` to open the error console.
 4. Click the little trash can icon in the upper corner to clear the window.
 5. Do whatever task I told you to do with debug logging enabled.
-6. Repeat steps 1 and 2 above, but this time change the setting to "Fatal" or "Info" instead of "All".
-7. Right click on one of the messages in the error console window and click "Select All".
+6. Right click on one of the messages in the error console window and click "Select All".
-8. Copy and paste the selected messages into an email message to us.
+7. Paste the messages into an email message to us.

 ## Helping to improve the add-on